dj505/PicoFX/README.md

 - Raspberry Pi Pico (**NOT** Pico H, headers need to be soldered in a specific order!)
   - A Pico W should also work, but this project currently has no WiFi or Bluetooth functionality.
 This may change in the future.
 - 3D printed shell (to be added to the repo later)
-- 8x 6x2.7mm neodymium magnets
+- 8x 6x2.7mm neodymium magnets (if using original 3D printed case)
 - 10x MX-compatible keycaps, ideally a "flat" or uniform profile like DSA, XDA, F10, etc.
   - Either ten 1u caps, or eight 1.25u caps and two 1u caps for more arcade-like sizing.
 Up to you!
 - **(OPTIONAL)** 10x LEDs for the switches (4x red, 4x blue, 2x yellow (or whichever colours you prefer tbh))